AndreaGajic/HackathonDataAnalysis/README.md

 # HackathonDataAnalysis
- For the hackathon, currently working on some super duper cool stull
+ For the hackathon, currently working on some super duper cool stuff.